National Residue Survey 2019–20 Macadamia

 NRS programs monitor the levels of, and associated risks from, pesticides and veterinary medicine residues and contaminants in Australian food products.
 The programs help to facilitate and encourage ongoing access to domestic and export markets.
 NRS supports Australia’s primary producers and food processors who provide quality animal, grain and horticulture products which meet both Australian and relevant international standards.

 The macadamia residue monitoring program is a cooperative arrangement between the National Residue Survey, the Australian Macadamia Society and macadamia processing plants.
 Since 1996, the program has been funded by the NRS component of the statutory levy on macadamia production.

 The program involves the testing of Australian macadamia for a range of chemical residues and environmental contaminants, which ensures the macadamia industry can meet quality assurance and market access requirements for domestic and international markets.

 Samples are collected at macadamia processing plants in accordance with NRS procedures.
 The program involves the collection of 100 to 150 samples of macadamia nut from eight processing plants located in northern New South Wales and Queensland.
 Once collected, samples are freighted to the contract laboratory for analysis.
 All data collected is entered into the NRS Information Management System and residue testing reports are automatically generated for the macadamia processing plants.

 Analytical screens are developed in consultation with the industry and take into account chemicals registered in Australia, chemical residue profiles and overseas market requirements.

-Macadamia samples are screened for a range of different insecticides, herbicides, fungicides and environmental contaminants, as outlined in Table 1.
+Macadamia samples are screened for a range of insecticides, herbicides, fungicides and environmental contaminants, as shown in Table 1.

 |Analytical screen||Chemical group||Analytes|